 Segments with embedded date ranges continue to operate differently in Analysis Workspace versus Reports & Analytics: In Workspace, a segment with an embedded date range overrides the panel date range.
 By contrast, Reports & Analytics gives you the intersection of the report date range and the segment's embedded date range.

-Publish to Experience Cloud (for `<report suite name>`) : (Not shown on screen) This option appears only if the report suite that you are saving this segment to is enabled for the Experience Cloud .
+Experience Cloud Publishing : (Not shown on screen) This option appears only if the report suite that you are saving this segment to is enabled for the Experience Cloud .
 By publishing a segment to the Experience Cloud, you can use the segment for marketing activity in the Audience Library, Target, and Audience Manager.
-A segment title and description are required.
+Learn more about Experience CLoud publishing.

 - Simply drag a Dimension, Segment, or Metric Event from the left pane to the Definitions field.The default top-level Hit container is shown after dragging an element to Definitions.
 You can change the container type to Visit or Visitor from the Show drop-down menu.